Vermont Roads - VT 100

 Just north of there, south of Wilmington.

-Skipping the US 2 concurrency (see big link at bottom), state-name shields NB and SB, respectively, in Waterbury.
+Skipping the Village Bridge and US 2 concurrency (see big link at bottom), state-name shields NB and SB, respectively, in Waterbury.

 Northbound through Morrisville.
 The first two photos are the top and bottom of the same assembly.